fablab-bergamo/FabOMatic-backend/README.md

 > Default URL is https://HOSTNAME:23336/

-* Setup backup strategy for SQLDB file.
+* Setup backup strategy for database (database.sqldb), which is automatically created on first run.

+* Setup systemd to automatically run on boot with user profile:

 ## How to upgrade release